Contact Purely Pets for a quote today.

 Diagnosing reverse sneezing in dogs

-During the visit, your vet may perform a physical exam, take x-rays, or perform an endoscopy to look for any foreign objects that may be causing the reverse sneezing.
+During the visit, your vet may perform a physical exam, take x-rays, or perform an endoscopy to look for any foreign objects.
+Foreign bodies and nasal tumours are among the possible findings during these diagnostic procedures, as they can also cause symptoms similar to reverse sneezing.

 Treatments for reverse sneezing in dogs